Original Research

 74% fail Google's speed test.

 Between February 12 to March 3, 2026, we ran every dental practice website in Houston through Google's PageSpeed Insights API on a simulated mobile connection.
-These are the results.
+The public asset below includes the benchmark charts, aggregate CSV, methodology, caveats, and local practice implications.

 113